wyfo/apischema/docs/de_serialization.md

 Sometimes, it can be useful to know which field has been set by the deserialization, for example in the case of a *PATCH* requests, to know which field has been updated.
 Moreover, it is also used in serialization to limit the fields serialized (see [next section](#exclude-unset-fields))

-Because *Apischema* use vanilla dataclasses, this feature is not enabled by default and must be set explicitly on a per-class basis. *Apischema* provides a simple API to get/set this metadata.
+Because *apischema* use vanilla dataclasses, this feature is not enabled by default and must be set explicitly on a per-class basis. *apischema* provides a simple API to get/set this metadata.

 ```python
 {!fields_set.py!}